fiasinstitute/glosa/glosa/gid/gwds.md

 (IV) gives the direction to a more systematical attempt.

 ## I) The authors's method

-\[The following lines are written by the Glosa authors Ron Clark and Wendy Ashby themselves.
+[The following lines are written by Ron Clark and Wendy Ashby.
 They are from the Glosa-newspaper "Plu Glosa Nota", no. 37.
 They say mainly, that Glosa words are built from English foreign words.
 I personally think, that such a domination of English is not good for an international auxiliary language.
 On the other hand a lot of these words are really international and not only English.
-The result of this method is unfortunately often not unambiguous and so not always satisfying.\]
+The result of this method is unfortunately often not unambiguous and so not always satisfying.]

 ### Mega-Glosa, but...